NikitaKarmakarP/-45-Day-Coding-Challenge/README.md

 2) Pick a Problem
 Explore the folders or files to find a challenge that interests you.

-3) Run & Test
+3) Run the Code: Each solution is written in a specific programming language, such as Python, Java, or C++.
+Use the appropriate compiler or interpreter to run the code.

-Use the appropriate language tools (e.g., Python, Java, C++) to execute the code and validate it with test cases.
+4) Test the Solution: Where provided, use the sample test cases to verify correctness.
+Feel free to add additional test cases for deeper understanding.

 ## 🎯 Topics Covered
 - Data Structures: Arrays, Trees, Linked Lists, Graphs